Academic Consulting

 • Students in dual enrollment (Running Start, etc.) who need to optimize credits and avoid costly mistakes

-• Students with unique situations requiring strategic planning (accommodations, non-traditional paths)
+• Students with unique situations requiring strategic planning (ADHD, autism, anxiety, accommodations, non-traditional paths)

 I'm NOT a traditional college counselor.
 I don't do SAT prep or application essay writing (though I can help with essays if you need it).
 Here's what I do instead: